 Main Economic Sectors: Manufacturing (45.9%), mining and quarrying (11.6%), financial, real estate and business (10.7%), community, social and personal services (10.4%), transport and communication (9.1%), trade (6.3%), agriculture, forestry and fishing (3.2%).
 Unemployment is at 46,0% in 2022 as per South African Regional eXplorer.
 The picture is better if compared with other municipalities within the region; however, it is still relatively higher when compared with 31,4% of the province.
 Because of the economic position uMhlathuze is contributing more to the regional employment.

-How was this plan developed?
+2. How was this plan developed?

-2.1 IDP Process Plan 2024/2025
+2.1 IDP Process Plan 2025/2026

-The table below outlines the progress against the process plan approved by Council in August 2023 that guided the development of the Integrated Development Plan Review 2024/2025:
+The table below outlines the progress against the process plan approved by Council that guided the development of the Integrated Development Plan Review 2025/2026: